3Duewelsteene/3Duewelsteene.github.io/README.md

 ## Hotspots

 - using the Hotspot feature from 3DHOP, the alert that will present you the information of the "Hotspot" is a simple JavaScript alert box, which displays a pop-up window.
 This window can show the message that is written into the JavaScript alert function, but you can't change the style, add images or other elements to the pop-up window.
 The solution was a JavaScript code which is connected to Bootstrap modals, which makes it possible to style and change the pop-up windows of the Hotspots depending on what you want your annotations to show.
-The idea of the code structure was taken from the user [Iro Boutsi](https://github.com/IroMp) and can be found here [here](https://github.com/IroMp/3dhop-threejs-demo/blob/master/js/hotspotsinfo.js).
+The idea of the code structure was taken from the user [Iro Boutsi](https://github.com/IroMp) and can be found [here](https://github.com/IroMp/3dhop-threejs-demo/blob/master/js/hotspotsinfo.js).
 The code I wrote is not perfect, but it works, here is an example of the JavaScript file:

 ```javascript
 function setInfo(hotspot){